duongital/duongital/src/content/notes/-algorithm.md

 description: 'algorithm is for all programing languages, we can apply when being expert at one or many.
 It help us a lot while getting a complex situation.'
 ---

-there is a notebook for this, nice to have clone work on here ;-)

-algorithm is for all programing languages, we can apply when being expert at one or many.
-It help us a lot while getting a complex situation.

 # search

 linear search and binary search